tczekajlo/kube-consul-register/README.md

 # add annotation
 kubectl annotate endpoints my-nginx consul.register/enabled=true
 ```

+If you want to use Kubernetes Services you have to set value of `register_source` on `service`, only service with type `NodePort` is take into account.

 ### Annotations
 There are available annotations which can be used as pod's annotations.